oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 Determines the input and output space in terms of digits.

+### Behaviors

+    - If the value is longer than its upper bound, the value will be trimmed to that length.
+    - If the value is shorter than its lower bound, redundant zeros will be added to the value.

+### Enforcement

+    - Lower bound is enforced: when the view is idle.
+    - Upper bound is enforced: when the view is active.

 ## Bounds

 Determines the input and output space in terms of values.

+### Behaviors

+    - If the value is outside its range, the value will be rounded.
+    - If it only contains nonpositive values, a negative sign will be added.

+### Enforcement

+    - Lower bound and upper bound are enforced when the view is active.

 ## Values